azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 Everything outside that surface is the **surroundings**.
 The combination of the system and its surroundings is known as the **thermodynamic universe** — the entire domain involved in a process.

-:::{admonition} Note: Boundaries can be real or imaginary
+:::{admonition} Note: boundaries can be real or imaginary
 :class: note, dropdown
 A boundary does not have to be a tangible surface.
 It can be purely conceptual — an abstract division that helps us track what crosses between the system and its environment.
 Thermodynamics works precisely because such a separation can always be defined.